US revises down last quarter’s economic growth to 2.6% rate

 Yet as higher loan costs spread through the economy, analysts are generally skeptical that the United States can avoid a downturn.
 The main point of debate is whether a recession will prove mild, with only minor damage to hiring and growth, or severe, with waves of layoffs.

+“The economy ended 2022 with marginally less momentum,” Oren Klachkin and Ryan Sweet of Oxford Economics wrote in a research note. ”Looking ahead, the economy will face the full brunt of tighter credit conditions and Fed policy this year, and inflation is set to stay above its historical trend.”

+They added: “We expect a recession to hit in the second half of 2023.”

-In the meantime, the job market has remained robust and exerted upward pressure on wages, which feeds into inflation.
+In the meantime, the job market remains robust and has exerted upward pressure on wages, which feed into inflation.
 The pace of hiring is still healthy, and the unemployment rate is near a half-century low.
-The confidence and spending of consumers, who fuel the bulk of U.S. economic growth, remains relatively solid.
+The confidence and spending of consumers remain relatively solid.

 Thursday’s report from the Commerce Department was its third and final estimate of GDP for the fourth quarter of 2022.
 On April 27, the department will issue its initial estimate of growth in the current first quarter.
 Forecasters surveyed by the data firm FactSet have estimated that growth in the January-March quarter is decelerating to a 1.4% annual rate.